carlybeefbarley/mgb/code13/app/imports/components/Assets/EditCode/tern/!TernStuffToDo.md

-NOTE THAT THE http://demo-angelozerr.rhcloud.com/CodeMirror-Java/phaser.html demo has one meat trick.. it shows when functions have the wrong params..
+NOTE THAT THE http://demo-angelozerr.rhcloud.com/CodeMirror-Java/phaser.html demo has one neat trick.. it shows when functions have the wrong params..

     back = game.add.image(0, -400, 'lazur');
     back.scale.set(2);